Kiritsu/OsuSharp/README.md

 ## Installation

-You can install the wrapper with Nuget
+You can install the wrapper with NuGet:

 ```
 PM> Install-Package OsuSharp -Version 3.1.3
 ```

-Or compile from source
+Or compile from source:

 ```git
 git clone https://github.com/Kiritsu/OsuSharp.git
 ```

-## Development or help
+## Contributing

-If you want to contribute, feel free to use Issues or Pull Requests
+If you want to contribute, feel free to use Issues or Pull Requests!

-## Docs
+## Documentation

 https://kiritsu.github.io/OsuSharp/index.html